microsoft/dotnet/releases/UWP/README.md

 You can see what was included in each Microsoft.NETCore.UniversalWindowsPlatform release.

+### 5.3.4 (August 4, 2017)
+When using Visual Studio this package requires Visual Studio 2017 or later.

+- Corrected an issue where System.Threading.Thread.MemoryBarrier was implemented as no-op on x86 release builds.

 ### 5.3.3 (April 24, 2017)
 When using Visual Studio this package requires Visual Studio 2017 or later.